 An emergency absence (EA) is not a leave from the College.
 Students are still considered enrolled.
 There are no refunds for time spent away from the college during an emergency absence.
 An emergency absence is appropriate for a brief absence from the College (no longer than three weeks).
 Students intending to take an emergency absence are encouraged to meet briefly with one of the deans in Student Services to discuss resources available to support the student.
 Students intending to take an emergency absence are not necessarily excused from any responsibilities for missed classes and coursework and should meet with their faculty as soon as possible to discuss the implications of taking an emergency absence in each class.
 Should a student need more time away from the college, they may apply for a leave of absence, or a medical leave of absence, whichever is more appropriate for their situation.
 For answers to frequently asked questions regarding emergency absences, please click here.

 Students who plan to depart from the College permanently may do so by withdrawing.
 Students who would like to withdraw should contact the Office of the Dean of Students to initiate the process.
 Students who have withdrawn and desire to be readmitted must apply for readmission through the Registrar's Office.
-Tuition, room and board refunds will be calculated on the College’s refund schedule, found in the catalog and guidebook.
+Tuition, room and board refunds will be calculated on the College’s refund schedule, found by checking in with the Business Office.
 For answers to frequently asked questions regarding withdrawals, please click here.